5 Day Northern Lights Winter Vacation in Reykjavik with the Blue Lagoon, Golden Circle & South Coast

 Today, you'll get to visit Iceland's most popular attraction, the Golden Circle.
 This trio of destinations will show you how diverse this little island at the edge of the Arctic Circle can be.

-From there, you’ll move on to Haukadalur valley, a place filled with history and folklore, but most importantly, erupting geysers.
-At Geysir geothermal area, located in the valley, you’ll find the active Strokkur hot spring, which erupts in a 15-20 metre water column every 5-10 minutes.
+From there, you'll move on to Haukadalur valley, a place filled with history and folklore, but most importantly, erupting geysers.
+At Geysir geothermal area, located in the valley, you'll find the active Strokkur hot spring, which erupts in a 49-66-feet (15-20-meter) water column every 5-10 minutes.
 Remember to bring a camera so you can capture the perfect photo of your family with the erupting geyser in the background.

 Last but not least is the majestic Gullfoss waterfall.
 Once again, the glacier Langjökull has had a helping hand in shaping Iceland's landscape.
 The river Hvítá, fed by this mighty glacier, rushes forth from the highlands before plunging into an ancient canyon, creating this two-tiered waterfall.